 2. Keep your bed central

 The positioning of your bed is a crucial part of feng shui and there are a couple of dos and don'ts to consider.

 You do want your bed to be central to a wall, however, you don't want it to be in line with, or even very close to the door as it's said that your energy will constantly be pulled throughout the night...A little spooky, but, food for thought.

-'Place your bed in the centre of the room and not in line with the door.
-This will centralise the energy of your room and prevent it from escaping.'*
+According to Adams Selfstore you should 'Place your bed in the center of the room and not in line with the door.
+This will centralize the energy of your room and prevent it from escaping.'

 Promoting good feng shui is all about incorporating things that have meaning and purpose.
 Ensuring these items are attractive will also help with feng shui so you can get a little creative and still showcase character throughout your decor.

-Whether you've a wardrobe, or chest of drawers working as your bedroom storage, these are functional items so fine to keep in your bedroom, provided that yours are organised à la Marie Kondo as best possible.
-If you need Marie Kondo folding tips we can help you master the art.
+Whether you have a wardrobe, or chest of drawers working as your bedroom storage, these are functional items so fine to keep in your bedroom, provided that yours are organized à la Marie Kondo folding method as best possible.

 Speaking of functional furniture, simply decluttering your space is a surefire way to bring a more zen feel to your bedroom zone.
 And, you should be sure to actually declutter and not just shove things under your bed...